A 6-Step Guide for Repurposing Content

 Step 2: Turn your blog content into a slide presentation.

-Create a “CliffsNotes” version of your article, highlighting each key point in its own slide accompanied by eye-catching images and graphics that further illustrates the point.
+Create a “CliffsNotes” version of your article.
+You can highlight each key point in its own slide accompanied by eye-catching images and graphics that further illustrates the point.
 Then upload it to Slideshare, which you can sync to your LinkedIn profile to cross-promote your content on both platforms.
-You can use Google Drive or Microsoft Office to create the slides and download them into to a file format supported by Slideshare.
-You can also use an online tool like Haiku Deck to create a set a slides, embed them into your blog post and export to Slideshare directly.
+You can use Google Slides or Microsoft PowerPoint to create the slides and download them into to a file format supported by Slideshare.
+You can also use an online tool like Haiku Deck to create a set of slides, embed them into your blog post and export to Slideshare directly.

 Step 3: Turn your blog content into an audio file.

 Record yourself reading what you wrote using a smartphone or digital voice recorder.
 You can also use audio recording software such as Garageband or Audacity to record and edit audio files.
 Once you’ve edited the file, then you can upload it to an audio sharing website like Soundcloud and embed the audio clip right into your blog post.
-Another easier way to give your content a voice is with a WordPress plugin such as Odiogo which turns readers into listeners with a text-to-speech solution.
+Another easier way to give your content a voice is with a WordPress plugin that turns readers into listeners with a text-to-speech solution.
 You can also use audio to supplement your content with added insights and new commentary on the subject.
-Stay tuned for an upcoming episode of our podcast SEM Synergy where we look at this exact topic with our listeners.

 Step 4: Turn your blog content into a video presentation.